 Introduction to PostgreSQL Extensions

-PostgreSQL extensions are defined as modulus, which was used to supply the extra operators and functions; there are multiple extensions available in PostgreSQL.
-Create an extension command that will load the new extension into the current schema, which we have connected.
-We can also load the specified extension from a different schema by specifying the schema’s name.
+PostgreSQL extensions are defined as modulus, used to supply the extra operators and functions; multiple extensions are available in PostgreSQL.
+Create an extension command to load the new Extension into the current schema, which we have connected.
+We can also load the specified Extension from a different schema by selecting the schema’s name.
 We need to create privileges on objects on which we have created an extension; for creating extensions, we have required the owner or super user privileges is required.

 Syntax and Parameter